likerRr/cutterjs/README.md

-cutterjs
+Cutter.js
 ========

-Cut any element from web page
+Cut any elements from web page!